-In the wake of Covid-19, we should be completely sober about how quickly life can shift for any of us in the health or financial realm.
+For Halftime 2021, we should be completely sober about how quickly life can shift for any of us in the health or financial realm.
 While we may not be able to predict the future, we can put plans in place to protect ourselves in our loved ones.
 Here’s a quick task list for you to consider:

 ● Make sure you have created and updated wills and power of attorney documents

 ● Review your life insurance needs and assess your current coverage

 ● Review and update (if necessary) beneficiary forms